SAP/luigi/docs/luigi-container-api.md

 ### nodeParams

 The parameters to be passed to the web-component-based micro frontend.
-Will not be passed to the compound children.

 Type: [Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)